ConorWilliams/libfork/docs/benchmarks/benchmarks/skynet.md

 As a result, scaling mainly reflects task creation, join overhead, and worker coordination rather than application compute.

-Skynet is deliberately similar to [Fibonacci](fib.md): both create many tiny tasks and reduce child results.
+Skynet is similar to [Fibonacci](fib.md): both create many tiny tasks and reduce child results.
 The difference is that Skynet's fan-out tree is regular and balanced, while Fibonacci is a binary tree whose subtrees shrink at different rates.

 ## Benchmark sizes